xsuite/xfields/docs/gettingstarted.rst

 This page describes the basic usage of Xfields (if you need to install Xfields, please follow the instructions in the dedicated :doc:`installation page <installation>`).

-Create a Platform
+Create a Context
 --------------------------

 Xfield can run on different kinds of hardware (CPUs and GPUs).
-The user selects the herdware to be used by creating a :doc:`platform object<platforms>`, that is then passed to all other Xfields components.
+The user selects the herdware to be used by creating a :doc:`context object<contexts>`, that is then passed to all other Xfields components.

-To run on conventional CPUs you need to create the corresponding platform:
+To run on conventional CPUs you need to create the corresponding context:

 .. code-block:: python

-    from xfields.platforms import XfCpuPlatform
+    from xfields.contexts import XfCpuContext
-    platform = XfCpuPlatform()
+    context = XfCpuContext()

 Similarly to run on GPUs using cupy:

 .. code-block:: python

-    from xfields.platforms import XfCupyPlatform
+    from xfields.contexts import XfCupyContext
-    platform = XfCupyPlatform()
+    context = XfCupyContext()

 And to run on GPUs and CPUs using PyOpenCL:

 .. code-block:: python

-    from xfields.platforms import XfPyopenclPlatform
+    from xfields.contexts import XfPyopenclContext
-    platform = XfPyopenclPlatform()
+    context = XfPyopenclContext()

 Create a Beam Element
 ---------------------

-The platform that has been created can be passed when constructing a beam element defining the hardware on which the calculation is performed.
+The context that has been created can be passed when constructing a beam element defining the hardware on which the calculation is performed.
 For example we can create a spacecharge beam element as follows:

 .. code-block:: python

     from xfields import SpaceCharge3D

     spcharge = SpaceCharge3D(
-        platform=platform,   # defines the hardware
+        context=context,   # defines the hardware
         length=5.,
         update_on_track=True,
         apply_z_kick=True,